MichaelGrafnetter/MichaelGrafnetter.github.io/en/_posts/2022-10-01-dsinternals-ou-filtering.md

 ## B. Pipeline Input

-The second option is to first fetch the desired accounts using the [Get-ADUser cmdlet](https://learn.microsoft.com/en-us/powershell/module/activedirectory/get-aduser) and then pipe them into DSInternals:
+The second option is&nbsp;to&nbsp;first fetch the&nbsp;desired accounts using the&nbsp;[Get-ADUser cmdlet](https://learn.microsoft.com/en-us/powershell/module/activedirectory/get-aduser) and&nbsp;then pipe them into DSInternals:

 ```powershell
 <#